The Complete Shopify Shipping Profile Audit Checklist

 - Rate accuracy — Flat rates reflect current costs.
 Carrier-calculated rates are backed by live integrations.
 Free shipping thresholds are deliberate.

-- Product weights — Every physical product that uses carrier-calculated shipping has a weight.
+- Product weights — Every physical product using carrier-calculated shipping has a weight.
 Variant weights are set individually where they differ.

 - Checkout testing — Rates appear correctly for each shipping zone and each profile.
 Tested after every significant change.